 Category Suggested Status Rationale Category 1 Single ventricle heart disease with protein losing enteropathy, plastic bronchitis, excessive cyanosis, or other extra-cardiac chronic complication not directly related to ventricular or valvular function, but potentially cured by heart transplant.
 Propose these patients should be status 4 by default.
 Propose that these patients, if admitted to the listing institution for complications of their illness, would be suitable for status 3, without regard for change in their cardiac support.
 Many of these listed patients have single ventricle heart disease, and poor quality of life, but may be at lower risk of dying while listed (compared with single ventricle patients with heart failure).
 However, they do not respond to inotropes, and MCS is not a helpful option for their treatment.
 Their continued deterioration during long listing times (proneness to infection, malnutrition, deteriorating lung function, coagulopathy, etc) contributes to their higher peri-transplant mortality.
 Category 2 Single ventricle heart disease with failing pump function (myocardial or valvular heart disease not amenable to surgical correction).
 Propose that these patients should be status 4 by default.
 This group would fit with status 3 if prescribed dischargeable inotropic support.
 This same group should be allowed to be status 2 if on multiple inotropes as an inpatient (and Swan Ganz Monitoring should not be required, as it is frequently irrelevant and often complicated by thrombosis).
 This definition can be refined to refer to those single ventricle heart disease with "typical" failure, whether primarily diastolic, systolic, irreparably valvular, or combined.
 These patients are exceptionally fragile, may not respond favorably to initiation of inotropic support, and are at substantially higher risk of death if they receive MCS (if they are candidates for MCS at all).

-Category 3 Failing dual ventricle heart disease (e.g. Tetralogy of Fallot, CCTGA, repaired DORV, coronary anomalies, Ebsteins anomaly, etc. Propose using the same definition of congenital heart disease used in the newest version of the pediatric listing system.
+Category Suggested Status Rationale Category 3 Failing dual ventricle heart disease (e.g. Tetralogy of Fallot, congenitally corrected transposition of the great arteries (CCTGA), repaired double outlet right ventricle (DORV), coronary anomalies, Ebstein's anomaly, etc. Propose using the same definition of congenital heart disease used in the newest version of the pediatric listing system.
 Propose that these patients should be status 4 by default, unless meeting additional criteria.
 These patients, when listed for heart transplant, are generally high-risk candidates for temporary or durable MCS.
 While a patient with 2-ventricle CHD on oral therapies may be suitable for status 4 due to risk stratification, further increases in the listing criteria can be similar to other patients without congenital heart disease.